WHAT IS THE FRENCH RIVIERA FAMOUS FOR?

 But you really have to explore the Cote d’Azur – so a car is a must!
 We have only paid €60 for the whole 4 days trip – a real bargain! 🙂

-We absolutely loved this city! 🙂
+We absolutely loved this city one of Europe’s most romantic cities 🙂

-So, what can you do in Nice?
+So, what can you do and what are the best places to visit in Nice, France?

 – Take a selfie with the #ILoveNICE sigh.